facelessuser/coloraide/docs/src/markdown/cat.md

 # Chromatic Adaptation

-## Overview

 Chromatic adaptation is the human visual system's ability to adjust to changes in illumination in order to preserve the appearance of object colors.
 It is responsible for the stable appearance of object colors despite the wide variation of light which might be reflected from an object and observed by our eyes.
-A chromatic adaptation transform (CAT) function emulates this important aspect of color perception in color appearance models.
+A chromatic adaptation transform (CAT) emulates this important aspect of color perception in color appearance models.

-In short, colors look different under different lighting.
+In short, colors look different under different lighting, and CATs are used to predict what a color should look like from one lighting source to another.

+## Illuminants

 Viewing a color in daylight will look different than viewing it by candle light.
 Color spaces usually define a reference illuminant that clarifies the assumed lighting for the given space.
 For instance, sRGB is a color space defined with an illuminant of D65 (light in the shade - no direct sunlight - at noon).
 On the other hand, the ProPhoto RGB space uses a D50 illuminant (direct sunlight at noon).

 When translating a color from one illuminant to another, it is often desirable to represent that color under the new illuminant such that it appears to the eye the same as it did under the original illuminant.
 CATs are used to predict